 For the typography, I used Carnivalee Freakshow for the words California, 2011 and here I come.
 For the word San Francisco, I used Birch Std.
 Also, I created some lines in grey with the Rectangle Tool (M).

 Now with the Ellipse Tool (L) create an ellipse like the image below, then with the Type on Path Tool add the words World Wild Web West.

-Also you can edit the text on path by double clicking on the icon of the tool to go to the Type on Path Options.
+Also, you can edit the text on the path by double-clicking on the icon of the tool to go to the Type on Path Options.
 I used Rainbow for the Effect, Baseline for the Align to Path and 36pt for the Spacing.

 Do the same thing but now for the text that goes on top, which is ABDUZEEDO.